junghyun397/GomokuBot/documents/about-renju-eng.md

 Renju chose the "Forbidden moves" rule to address the overwhelming advantage of black First.
 There are three types of forbids: 3-3 forbid, 4-4 forbid, and overline forbid.

 If it looks complicated, don't worry.
-Forbidden moves are fairly rare in beginner's games, and even if they don't know what a Forbidden moves is, it's unlikely to change their win or loss.
+Forbidden moves are fairly rare in beginners' games, and even if they don't know what a Forbidden move is, it's unlikely to change their win or loss.

 To understand forbidden moves correctly, we must first understand how Gomoku defines three and four, and in which situations the forbidden moves appears.
 Here we start with the definition of four.